pumbaa666/KaamelottBot/README.md

 Browse https://discord.com/api/oauth2/authorize?client_id=610852695128932362&permissions=277028653120&scope=bot%20applications.commands and grant the permission.
 (Replace the `client_id` with yours if you run your own server)

-Type `/kaamelott poulette` in any channel
+Type `/kaamelott-audio poulette` in any channel

 How does it work
 ---
-When triggered with `/kaamelott` the bot will use the following words to search for an audio file who's name contains it.
+When triggered with `/kaamelott-audio` the bot will use the following words to search for an audio file who's name contains it.

-The files comes from [kaamelott-soundboard GitHub](https://github.com/2ec0b4/kaamelott-soundboard/tree/master/sounds) (a copy exists on [pumbaa.ch](http://pumbaa.ch/public/kaamelott/))
+The files comes from [kaamelott-soundboard GitHub](https://github.com/2ec0b4/kaamelott-soundboard/tree/master/sounds) (a copy exists on [my github](https://github.com/pumbaa666/KaamelottBot/tree/master/sounds))

-The file names and the full quotes are listed in [a JSON file](https://github.com/2ec0b4/kaamelott-soundboard/blob/master/sounds/sounds.json) (again, copy on [pumbaa.ch](http://pumbaa.ch/public/kaamelott/sounds.json))
+The file names and the full quotes are listed in [a JSON file](https://github.com/2ec0b4/kaamelott-soundboard/blob/master/sounds/sounds.json) (again, copy on [my github](https://github.com/pumbaa666/KaamelottBot/tree/master/sounds/sounds.json))

 It take a random quote from the result, cache the audio locally and play the sound in the Discord audio-channel you're connected too.